 We suspect that part of why the BBB badge worked so well in the past is because potential customers could click on the badge to a business’s profile on the BBB site.

 There they’d find useful information about a business, such as the number of years it has been in business and BBB accredited.
 Having a detailed history of the business can increase consumer trust.

 Visitors that are likely to be positively impacted by the presence of a BBB seal are interested in the company whose site they’re visiting.
 And those visitors may click through it to read about the company.

 Note: Making small changes to your site, such as adding or removing a trust badge, can make big differences to your conversion rate.
 Want to know what else we’d recommend?
 Get started now.

 After Star Reviews

 In 2014, the BBB began rolling out star-based customer reviews on business profile pages.
 But because business profiles are managed by local branches of the BBB, you might not have been impacted until recently.
-For instance, the Alberta area implemented reviews in 2015 and Omaha area in 2016.

 Now, if you use the BBB badge on your site, it may be negatively impacting your eCommerce site.